agentscope-ai/agentscope-runtime-java/cookbook/en/contribute.md

 - How it should work
 - Security considerations (if applicable)

-## Improving Documentation

-Please refer to {doc}`README`

 ## Contributing Code

-If you want to contribute new features or bug fixes to AgentScope Runtime, please first discuss your ideas in a GitHub issue.
+If you want to contribute new features or bug fixes to AgentScope Runtime Java, please first discuss your ideas in a GitHub issue.
 If no related issue exists, please create one.
-Someone might already be working on it, or it might have special complexities (especially security considerations for Sandbox features) that you should be aware of before starting to code.
+Someone may already be working on it, or it may have special complexities (especially security considerations for Sandbox features) that you should understand before starting to code.

-### Fork and Create a Branch
+### Fork and Create Branch

-Fork the AgentScope Runtime Java main branch code and clone it to your local machine.
+Fork the [AgentScope Runtime Java main branch code](https://github.com/agentscope-ai/agentscope-runtime-java) and clone it to your local machine.
 For help, see the GitHub help pages.

 Create a branch with a descriptive name.